dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 1 file fetched
 ```

-If you accidentally switch up the mnist images and labels, and fall back
+If you accidentally switch up the MNIST images and labels, and fall back
 to random accuracy of prediction:
 ```bash
 dolt sql -q "select * from summary"